 Additive manufacturing’s role in the medical field is still developing.
 3D printing is not just an alternative method for manufacturing organ; it is actually reshaping what implants can do, and how patients can be treated.

-Here are four ways that 3D printing is changing medical implants:
+Here are four ways that 3D printing is changing medical 3D printed implants:

 1. Accelerating product development.

 3D printing allows for the creation of new kinds of geometries, such as tiny holes to encourage blood vessels in-growth on a spine implant.
 The technology offers not only the capability to create and test these geometries, but to prototype them using the intended manufacturing process and to do much quickly.
-When the right design is create, the implant can go into production right away.
+When the right design is create, the 3D printed implants can go into production right away.

 The tiny holes in the cages encourage blood vessels in-growth on the spine implant.